Getting started

 loading points

-The pnts_read command reads formatted text files containing interpolation scattered data points coordinates.
-The text file should organized as a rectangular table of numbers, separated by blanks, with one row per line, and an equal number of elements in each row.
+The pnts_read command reads formatted text files containing scattered data points coordinates.
+Text file should be organized as a rectangular table of numbers, separated by blanks, with one row per line, and an equal number of elements in each row.
 For example, outside of surfit, create a text file containing these four lines:

 16.0 3.0 2.0 13.0